Growing Fresh Salad Greens Indoors

 3. Arugula (Eruca vesicaria subsp. sativa)

-Arugula has a peppery taste that adds a unique kick to salads.
-It grows quickly and thrives in indoor environments, making it an ideal choice for the indoor gardener.
+Arugula has a peppery taste that adds a unique kick to salads, elevating their flavor profile with a bit of spice.
+It grows quickly and thrives in indoor environments, making it an ideal choice for the indoor gardener who wants fast results.
+Arugula prefers well-draining soil and moderate moisture to prevent it from becoming too bitter.
+Regular trimming encourages regrowth, allowing for multiple harvests from a single planting.

 4. Kale (Brassica oleracea var. sabellica)